LSAT India Exam Pattern 2020 (Changed) - No 'Variable' Section, Check here

 Further, the candidate will be allowed to answer only that section which is currently being timed.
 What this also means is the candidate cannot attempt multiple sections simultaneously.

-As per the latest exam pattern of LSAT India 2020, the question paper will have 5 sections: one section each on Analytical Reasoning and Reading Comprehension, and two sections on Logical Reasoning and one will be a variable section.
+As per the latest exam pattern of LSAT India 2020, the question paper will have 4 sections: one section each on Analytical Reasoning and Reading Comprehension, and two sections on Logical Reasoning.

 No, the candidate will be able to answer questions for only that section which is currently timed.
 The candidate can move to the next section once the allotted 35-minute is over.